Tincre/promo-chat/README.md

 - Import the frontend component
 - Add backend functionality
-- Update the backend property in your frontend from 1
 - Add an environment file, e.g. .env.local
 - Add environment variables to your deployment
 - Deploy!